JunedConnect/project-url-shortener/README.md

 # Blue-Green Genesis

-A containerised URL shortener application deployed on AWS ECS with blue-green deployment strategy.
-The deployment process is fully automated using a **CI/CD pipeline** that handles Docker image building, vulnerability scanning, and deployment to **different AWS environments** with seperate backend state files.
+This project builds a URL shortener service using AWS ECS with blue-green deployments.
+The setup includes automated CI/CD pipelines that build Docker images, scan for security issues, and deploy infrastructure across different AWS environments.

+The architecture uses separate dev and prod environments with their own Terraform state files, serverless containers with Fargate, and security features like WAF protection.
+Everything is automated from code changes to production deployment, making it easy to update the application without downtime.

 ## Key Features